 Schedule A Dental Exam Today

 If you have concerns about the health of your gums we welcome you to schedule a visit with us in Garner.
 We can conduct a periodontal exam to determine if you have gum disease and recommend appropriate solutions.
-Our office welcomes new patients and Dr. Wingate offers personalized dentistry for your needs.
+Our office welcomes new patients and Dr. Jenne offers personalized dentistry for your needs.